renesas/ra-fsp-examples/example_projects/ek_ra8d1/i3c_master/i3c_master_ek_ra8d1_ep/i3c_notes.md

 ## LED Status ##
-Below are the obsrvations of the LED operation on slave board :
+Below are the observations of the LED operation on slave board :
 * When Dynamic Address Assignment completes, the onboard Blue LED status will be toggled.
-* When write trasfer completes, the onboard Green LED status will be toggled.
+* When write transfer completes, the onboard Green LED status will be toggled.
-* When read transfer completes, the onboard Red LED status will be toggled.
+* When read trannsfer completes, the onboard Red LED status will be toggled.
-* When IBI write trasfer completes, the onboard Green LED status will be toggled.
+* When IBI write transfer completes, the onboard Green LED status will be toggled.

+For MCK-RA4T1 and MCK-RA6T3, below are the observations of the LED operation on slave board :
+* When Dynamic Address Assignment completes, both onboard LED1 and LED2 status will be toggled.
+* When write transfer completes, the onboard LED1 status will be toggled.
+* When read transfer completes, the onboard LED2 status will be toggled.
+* When IBI write transfer completes, the onboard LED1 status will be toggled.